jokh38/mqi_com_refactor/refactor_beam_interpret.md

 ## 2. Analysis of Current Implementation

-The current implementation is incorrect because the `PreprocessingState` in `src/domain/states.py` invokes the `mqi_interpreter` only once, passing the top-level `case_path` as the primary argument.
+The current implementation is incorrect because the `CsvInterpretingState` in `src/domain/states.py` invokes the `mqi_interpreter` only once, passing the top-level `case_path` as the primary argument.
 The logic in `src/handlers/local_handler.py` confirms this, as it constructs a single command:

 ```python
 # From local_handler.py